Natural Slug Control

 Like diatomaceous earth, the abrasive surface of lava rock will be avoided by slugs.
 Lava rock can be used as a barrier around plantings, but should be left mostly above soil level, otherwise dirt or vegetation soon forms a bridge for slugs to cross.

 If all else fails, go out at night with the salt shaker and a flashlight.
 Look at the plants which have been getting the most damage and inspect the leaves, including the undersides.
 Sprinkle a bit of salt on the slug and it will kill it quickly.
 Not particularly pleasant, but use as a last resort.
-(Note: some sources caution the use of salt, as it adds a toxic element to the soil.
-This has not been our experience, especially as very little salt is used.)
+(Note: some sources caution the use of salt, as it can build up in the soil.
+This has not been my experience, especially as very little salt is used.)